City of Yarra

+As of November 2024, the mayor is Stephen Jolly, and the deputy mayor is Labor councillor Sarah McKenzie.
+The CEO since June 2022 is Sue Wilkinson.

+History

 The suburbs of the City of Yarra were established in the mid-to-late 19th century and retain a Victorian appearance.
 The majority of housing in the city is made up of Victorian cottages or terraces or apartments built from the 1960s.